azpier/PhpFibonacciService/README.md

 ### Description ###

-Provides a simple Fibonacci RestFul web service.
+Provides a simple Fibonacci RestFul web service. it accepts a number, n, as input and returns the first n Fibonacci numbers, starting from 0.
+I.e. given n = 5, appropriate output would represent the sequence "0 1 1 2 3".

 ### Install ###